 After Huub left, Carolina started lecturing at the University of Cape Coast while she was waiting for the equipment to arrive in Ghana.
 Carolina helped with the practical classes of the third year students and gave orthopic classes to the fourth year students.
 Carolina teaching orthopics was a godsend as the lecturer of this course had left half way through the course never to return and without being able to finish this course those students wouldn’t have been able to proceed to the next year.

-In addition to the screening at primary schools, Carolina organised for her team of students to also provide screenings for street children in Cape Coast.
+In addition to the comprehensive eye exams at primary schools, Carolina organised for her team of students to also provide comprehensive eye exams for street children in Cape Coast.
 These screenings were performed at the Cape Coast Castle.
 This castle, which in the past was used for the slavery trade, is now a museum to remember this despicable chapter of Ghana´s history.
-It is also used as library and clean water collection point, making it a place dedicated to the service of the local community, so the proposal of The Optical Foundation to hold a screening for street children at the castle was warmly welcomed.
+It is also used as library and clean water collection point, making it a place dedicated to the service of the local community, so the proposal of The Optical Foundation to hold comprehensive eye exams for street children at the castle was warmly welcomed.

 Carolina also took the initiative to put together an all female screening team to empower these women, with the aim of trying to break the cycle of the gender hierarchy bias.

 The figures show that our work is desperately needed.
-Dr Godwin and Carolina published the results of the screenings in the Dutch optometrists trade journal’Visus’ (2/2009, page 10-13).
+Dr Godwin and Carolina published the results of the comprehensive eye exams in the Dutch optometrists trade journal’Visus’ (2/2009, page 10-13).
 Through publications, we try to make the Ghanaian government aware of the need for eye screenings for Ghanaian children.

 A 10 year old had an eye disorder of -9.00.
 Without glasses she could see 1% and with her glasses her vision improved to 35%.
 Because of not having glasses over the years, her eyes were never able to fully develop and she will never see have more than 35% vision.